philipphaeusle/HEFT/README.md

 returns the server with the biggest result in concern of finished time on the server, since this is the end of the overall workflow.

 #### lossAlgorithm
+implemented like described in paper page 7.
+Done till the part of re assigning the task to another machine.

 ## Lookout
 The next step in the solution must be to: "Re-assign Task i to Machine j in S and calculate new cost of S".